nielsenjared/nielsenjared.github.io/content/blog/configuring-vscode/index.md

-I love to embed emojis in my Markdown, so this was the first, and most important, package I installed:
+I love to embed emojis in my Markdown, so this was the first, and perhaps most important, package I installed:

 [emojisense](https://marketplace.visualstudio.com/items?itemName=bierner.emojisense)